power-daps/power-daps/README.md

 ## Usage (currently)

 ### Create a new app
+Specify the type of app by specifying which meta model you want to use.

+Meta models can be specified by the `--meta-model` or `-m` flag

+Few built-in meta models are provided with power-daps:
+Java, Python 3, ES 6 and Rust.
+Here is how you initialize apps with dap in these languages.

 #### Java
-`dap init --meta-model power-daps/java9`
+`dap init --meta-model power_daps/java9`

 #### Python
+`dap init --meta-model power_daps/python3`

+#### ECMA Script
-`dap init --meta-model power-daps/python3`
+`dap init --meta-model power_daps/es6`

-#### EcmaScript
+#### Rust
-`dap init --meta-model power-daps/es6`
+`dap init --meta-model power_daps/rust`

 ### Build the app
-Usually, just `dap` will do what is needed.
+If you have initialized the application with `dap init`, then just `dap` will do what is needed by looking at `actions.yml` at the root of your project.
 However, you can use the following commands depending on the language:

 * `dap deps` to install dependencies
 * `dap compile` if your language requires compiling
 * `dap compile_test`